ARM-software/armnn/src/backends/README.md

 #
 # Backend specific unit tests can be integrated through the
 # armnnUnitTestLibraries variable.
 This makes sure that the
-# UnitTests executable can run the backend specific unit
+# UnitTests executable can run the backend-specific unit
 # tests.
 #
 list(APPEND armnnUnitTestLibraries armnnRefBackendUnitTests)